 Caol Isla, a big distillery, is owned by Diageo, a massive multinational.
 You might expect an experience like we had at Glenmorangie: scripted, restricted, slick but shallow.
 Well, nothing like that on the shores of the Sound of Islay.
 We had a fun and altogether rewarding tour, especially the tasting—the Caol Ila Cask Strength Experience.
 Highly recommended!
 Sadly, as with the Glenmorangie folks, no photographs were allowed inside.
 Too many lawyers with these big firms.
 However, our guide was a really lively, fun local lady, Hazel, who invigorated the experience with wit and panache.

 The tour started in the tiny visitor’s center, basically a converted office from the look of it, with a selection of t-shirts, sweatshirts, jackets and some limited-release malts.
 Really kind of homey and low-key.
 We were joined by just one other couple (whom we had seen at Bunnahabhain earlier).
 Our way wound up the usual path of ladders, white-painted halls and through imposing-looking fire doors.
 We saw a 1960s Porteus mill still in fine shape and we did get to walk through the lovely still house, though the sun was not in evidence.
-Hazel provided a ton of information and since I don’t have photos (you can see some here), I have some statistics instead, courtesy of Hazel’s encyclopedic brain.
+Hazel provided a ton of information and since they do not allow photos for ‘safety reasons’ (frustrating, you can see some here), I have some statistics instead, courtesy of Hazel’s encyclopedic brain.

 Caol Isla usually creates a peated whisky; at 36 ppm it is about the same as Lagavulin, but they strive for a lighter flavor.
 How the lighter flavor is effected was the subject of Hazel’s very detailed discourse over the next forty minutes.